markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 something that does not result in an integer number (such as `7 / 2`): should the result be a real number (`3.5`), or do we expect to get an integer and the remainder (`3` remainder `1`).
-Also, the special case of division-by-zero, which, as we know from math, is illegal, has to be dealt with.
+Also, the special case of division-by-zero, which, we remember, is illegal, has to be dealt with.
 But we ignore all of these details for now.

 The first row in the sheet below shows a few arithmetic operators, and